thadrien/Zview.github.io/_posts/2022-07-10-on-antennas-group-delay.md

 last_modified_at: 2022-07-10 16-54
 ---

-<p class="note">Many thanks, in the order of appearance in the LinkedIn discussion, to Dr. Pierre-Antoine GARCIA, Theunis Beukman, Benoit Derat, Hüseyin Yiğit, Andreas Barchanski for the insightful LinkedIn discussion which led to this post.</p>
+<p class="note">Many thanks, in the order of appearance in the LinkedIn discussion, to Dr. Pierre-Antoine Garcia, Theunis Beukman, Benoit Derat, Hüseyin Yiğit, Andreas Barchanski for the insightful LinkedIn discussion which led to this post.</p>

 Recently on LinkedIn, a fellow colleague asked whether the group delay of an antenna could be calculated by the simulated complex gain.
 Sure it can, but with the right precautions.